 You’re sure to find many skin care products that are vegan-friendly at your local drug store, but my vegan pals aren’t big fans.
 From what I gather, none of them can compete with the gorgeousness that is beeswax based products.
 But, of course, beeswax isn’t vegan!
 So I set out to make a lip balm that is just as good, or maybe even better.
 Spoiler… I think I did it!

-This Lip Balm Recipe That Will Care For Your Lips All Year Round
+This Lip Balm Will Care For Your Lips All Year Round

 The lack of beeswax is compensated by a selection of wonderful carrier oils, a well-chosen cosmetic butter, a dash of vitamin E oil and a few drops of beautiful peppermint essential oil as well.
 Honestly, it’s just as good as my beeswax lip balm, and if you’re vegan (or know someone that is) I definitely recommend you give this a try.